detonators/detonators/README.md

 - 🔭 I’m currently working on **Discord Bots**
-- 🌱 I’m currently learning Front End Web Devlopment.
+- 🌱 I’m currently learning Front End Web Devlopment and Web based visualization.
 - 👯 I’m looking to collaborate on in any new inovative ideas.
-- 💬 Ask me about **C++, Python, JavaScript, Crypto**
+- 💬 Ask me about **C++, Python, JavaScript, Crypto, SQL**

 <!--